MrXANA91/MaisonPaul-backend/README.md

       - MAISONPAULBACKEND_OPENWEATHERAPI_LAT=LAT # replace with GPS Latitude
       - MAISONPAULBACKEND_OPENWEATHERAPI_LON=LON # replace with GPS Longitude
     volumes:
+      - /path/to/db:/MaisonPaul/db # replace with the path where the SQLite3 file will be located
+    depends_on:
+      - maisonpaul-mqtt
+  maisonpaul-mqtt:
+    image: eclipse-mosquitto:latest
+    container_name: maisonpaul-mqtt
+    restart: unless-stopped
+    volumes:
+      - /path/to/mosquitto/config:/mosquitto/config # replace with the path to the Mosquitto folder
+      - /path/to/mosquitto/data:/mosquitto/data # replace with the path to the Mosquitto folder
-      - ./db:/MaisonPaul/db # replace with
+      - /path/to/mosquitto/log:/mosquitto/log # replace with the path to the Mosquitto folder
+    ports:
+      - 1883:1883
+      - 9001:9001
 ```

 # Future
-- The docker-compose will include the MQTT broker
 - The docker-compose will include a database (MariaDB probably)